tryone144/STM32FreeRTOS/README.md

  */
 ```

-Since v10.0.1, CMSIS-RTOSv2 can be used instead of default CMSIS-RTOS.

-`configUSE_CMSIS_RTOS_V2` has to be defined and set to `1` to use
-CMSIS-RTOSv2.
+Since v10.4.6, the default CMSIS-RTOS has been removed and replaced by CMSIS-RTOSv2.

 ## Limitations